Graduate School of Medicine

 for collaboration among industry, academia,

-As the concept of CoMIT was fleshed out, CoMIT was established in April 2014 thanks to a 2010 Subsidy for Advanced Technology Demonstration and Evaluation Facility Construction from the Ministry of Economy, Trade and Industry.
+As the concept of CoMIT was fleshed out, CoMIT was established in April 2014 thanks to a 2010 Subsidy to Cover the Costs of Constructing Facilities to Assess and Validate Advanced Technologies (the Project for Construction of Centers and Facilities “to Facilitate the Development of Technology”) from the Ministry of Economy, Trade and Industry.
 CoMIT is the culmination of leadership by 3 successive deans of the Graduate School of Medicine and hard work by numerous members of the faculty.

 The concept of CoMIT is development of joint research involving industry, academia, and government “under one roof,” and CoMIT will provide innovative medical care by promoting open innovation.
 My continued hope is three-fold: for CoMIT to promote advanced research projects, for it to foster links among research in different fields and links among researchers with different backgrounds, and for it to serve as a springboard for innovation through “integration.”